-When people think of meditation, they likely think of New Age hippies or Buddhist monks.
+When people think of meditation, they likely think of the period when Buddhism came into existence.
 The fact is that meditation can benefit anyone.
 The best part about it?
 It’s a free tool that individuals can use to aid them in their addiction recovery journeys.
 Meditation for addiction recovery has proven to be successful through different recovery programs.
 For example, meditation is used during Alcoholics Anonymous (A.A.).

 Contrary to what many may believe, meditation is more than clearing your head.
 Instead, it focuses on the practice of being mindful of one’s thoughts, while instilling people with the ability to stay calm in heated moments.
 Hence, meditation during and after addiction treatment can be a great form of self-care.

 Meditation can also act as a great skill to have while in addiction recovery.
 In fact, meditation can help people achieve long-lasting sobriety.

 Meditation is the practice of focusing one’s attention and putting oneself in a calm state of mind.
 Thus, during meditation, it’s important to redirect any thoughts that don’t serve you.